-When the Nazis came to power in Germany, American Jews organized a boycott against German wares, The Nazis reacting by proclaiming a day of boycott of Jewish shops in Germany.
-I was 9 years old and still clearly remember the sight: brown shirted Nazis posted in front of Jewish shops, waving signs “Germans, defend yourselves!
+When the Nazis came to power in Germany, American Jews organized a boycott against German wares, The Nazis reacted by proclaiming a day of a boycott of Jewish shops in Germany.
+I was 9 years old and still clearly remember the sight: brown-shirted Nazis posted in front of Jewish shops, waving signs “Germans, defend yourselves!
 Don’t buy from Jews!”

 The first boycott against the occupation was proclaimed by Gush Shalom, the Israeli peace organization to which I belong.
 That was long before BDS came into being.

 Our call was addressed to the Israeli public.
 We called on them to boycott the products of the settlements in the West Bank, the Gaza Strip, and the Golan Heights.
 To make it easier, we published a list of all the enterprises concerned.